cvmiller/v6disc/README.md

 ```

 ## Motivation

 There are two reasons to use `v6disc.sh`

-1. Quickly Scan an IPv6 network
+1. Scan an IPv6 network 700,000 times faster than `nmap`
 2. Auto Discovery of IPv6 hosts on the network (e.g. for IPAM)

 With 18,446,744,073,709,551,616 (2^64) potential addresses on a LAN segment, the old brute force method of scanning every address (e.g. with nnap) quickly becomes impractical.
-Even with version 7 of `nmap`, scanning a /64 still **takes a week**! `v6disc.sh` can scan a /64 less than **2 seconds**.
+Even with version 7 of `nmap`, scanning a /64 still **takes a week**! `v6disc.sh` scans a /64 less than **2 seconds**.

 **IPv6 under the hood**
 Understanding a little more about how IPv6 works, that each IPv6 node joins the multicast IPv6 all_notes group (FF02::1), one only needs to ping6 this group to determine which hosts are on the link.
 However, that only yields link-local addresses.